-Now with social media and the Internet so prominent in our daily lives, sharing your favorite business is just a link away.
+Now with social media and the Internet so prominent in our daily lives, sharing your favorite business for profit is just a link away.

 And businesses that are ahead of the game know that a referral from a friend is 100x better than a paid ad anyday.